Azure/azure-sdk/_posts/2020-03-24-python-tracing.md

 First, you need to decide where you are going to put the trace information you collect.
 This is known as an Exporter.
 There are several good ones (and we'll get onto that in a moment), but, for now, we are just sending the trace information to the console.
 We can then configure the rest of the OpenTelemetry system.

-> The OpenTelemetry library is in preview right now, and the API is changing with new versions.
-Ensure you are using an API/SDK version that is compatible with your exporter and plugins.

 Once you have the OpenTelemetry library configured, just wrap each of the blocks you want to group together with a `with tracer.start_as_current_span(name)`.
-I've got one for the main application, and an inner one for the `upload_to` method.
+This creates a unique _Span_ - a block of operations with a start and an end that you can time individually.
+I've got one span for the main application, and another (inner) span for the `upload_to` method.

-Running the app, this is what it looks like:
+Running the app, this is what the output looks like:

 {% highlight text %}
 $ python main.py